SethBrittain/KSU-Conference-Planner/Frontend/src/Components/README.md

-Each component will have functional abilites it can accomplish.
-Each component was made to pass the test made for it.
+# React Components
+Each component was made to have functional abilities it could accomplish and had tests created before they were made so that their functionality was thought out by the group.